KrishGoel/vkydlabs/README.md

 # VKYD Labs
-> Notes on building an algorithmic trading bot
+> Notes on building a principled algorithmic trading bot

 ## Markdown Notes
 - To use mathematical equations, import KaTEX to the blogpost's markdown file by adding the following snippet inside the content